magomimmo/modern-cljs/doc/tutorial-11.md

 Been this series of tutorials mostly about CLJS and not about CLJ, we jumped over the layer representating the lowest user experience wich requires CLJ only.
-Yet, we promise to fill this gap in successives tutorials more specific to the usage of CLJ on the server-side.
+Yet, we promise to fill this gap in successives and more specific tutorials explaining the usage of CLJ on the server-side.

 # Line up Login Form with Shopping Calculator Form

-The [9th tutorial][8] left to the smart user the exercise of applying to the `Login Form` the same kind of DOM manipoluation used in implenting the `Shopping Calculator`.
+The [9th tutorial][8] left to the smart user the exercise of applying to the *Login Form* the same kind of DOM manipoluation used in implementing the *Shopping Calculator*.

-Let's now make together the first step of a not so easy homework.
+Let's now work together on the first step of the not so easy homework we previously left to you.
 We start by reviewing the html code of the `login-dbg.html`.

 ```html
 <!doctype html>